-The Directors (who are also the trustees of the Trust for the purpose of charity law) are responsible for preparing the Directors' Report and financial statements in accordance with applicable law and regulations.
-Company law requires the Directors to prepare financial statements for each financial year.
-Under this law, the Directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Standards and applicable law).
-Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Trust and of the income and expenditure of the Trust for the period.
+The directors (who are also the trustees of the Foundation for the purpose of charity law) are responsible for preparing the Directors' Report and financial statements in accordance with applicable law and regulations.
+Company law requires the directors to prepare financial statements for each financial year.
+Under this law, the directors have elected to prepare the financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Standards and applicable law).

-In preparing these financial statements, the Directors are required to:
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Foundation and of the income and expenditure of the Foundation for the period.
+In preparing these financial statements, the directors are required to:

-- Select suitable accounting policies and then apply them consistently; - Observe the methods and principles of the charities SORP; - Make judgments and accounting estimates that are reasonable and prudent; - State whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - Prepare the financial statements on the going concern basis, unless it is inappropriate to presume that the company will continue in business.
+- Select suitable accounting policies and then apply them consistently; - Observe the methods and principles of the charities SORP: - Make judgments and accounting estimates that are reasonable and prudent:

-The Directors are responsible for keeping accounting records that are sufficient to show and explain the Trust's transactions and disclose, with reasonable accuracy and at any time, the financial position of the Trust.
+- State whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; and - Prepare the financial statements on the going concern basis, unless it is inappropriate to presume that the company will continue in business.

-The records must also enable the Directors to ensure that the financial statements comply with the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005 and the Charity Accounts (Scotland) Regulations 2006 (as amended).
-In addition, the Directors are responsible for safeguarding the assets of the Trust, and hence for taking reasonable steps towards the prevention and detection of fraud and other irregularities.
+The directors are responsible for keeping accounting records that are sufficient to show and explain the Foundation's transactions and disclose, with reasonable accuracy and at any time, the financial position of the Foundation.
+The records must also enable the directors to ensure that the financial statements comply with the Companies Act 2006, the Charities and Trustee Investment (Scotland) Act 2005 and the Charity Accounts (Scotland) Regulations 2006 (as amended).
+In addition, the directors are responsible for safeguarding the assets of the Foundation, and hence for taking reasonable steps towards the prevention and detection of fraud and other irregularities.

-Disclosure of Information to Auditor
+Disclosure of information to auditor

-As far as each of the Directors, at the time the report is approved, are aware:
+As far as each of the directors, at the time the report is approved, are aware:

-- There is no relevant information of which the organization's auditor is unaware - The Directors have taken all steps needed to make themselves aware of any relevant audit information, and to establish that the auditor is aware of that information.
+- There is no relevant information of which the organisation's auditor is unaware, and - the directors have taken all steps needed to make themselves aware of any relevant audit information, and to establish that the auditor is aware of that information.

-The Directors' Report and Strategic Report is approved by the Directors on 3 June 2019, and signed on their behalf by:
+The Directors' Report and Strategic Report is approved by the Directors on 18 May 2020, and signed on their behalf by: